Asymptotic Grothendieck groups and c.b.l.f. positive dg-algebras: Derived categories

-One calls $H^0((A,d)\dgmod)$ the \emph{homotopy category} of $(A,d)$.
-It is a triangulated category with translation functor given by $[1]$ defined as in $(A,d)\amod$.
-The distinguished triangles are isomorphic to triangles $ X \rightarrow Y \rightarrow Z \rightarrow X[1] $ obtained from short exact sequences $X \rightarrow Y \rightarrow Z$ in $Z^0((A,d)\dgmod)$ that splits in $A\amod$.
+One calls $H^0((A,d_A)\dgmod)$ the \emph{homotopy category} of $(A,d_A)$.
+It is a triangulated category with translation functor given by $[1]$ defined as in $(A,d_A)\amod$.
+The distinguished triangles are isomorphic to triangles $ X \rightarrow Y \rightarrow Z \rightarrow X[1] $ obtained from short exact sequences $X \rightarrow Y \rightarrow Z$ in $Z^0((A,d_A)\dgmod)$ that splits in $A\amod$.
 Mapping cones are constructed as in~\eqref{eq:cone}.

-The \emph{derived category} $\cD(A,d)$ of $(A,d)\dgmod$ is given by localizing the homotopy category $H^0((A,d)\dgmod)$ along quasi-isomorphisms.
-It inherits a triangulated structure from the homotopy category, with the difference that any short exact sequences in $Z^0((A,d)\dgmod)$ gives rise to a distinguished triangle in $\cD(A,d)$.
+The \emph{derived category} $\cD(A,d_A)$ of $(A,d_A)\dgmod$ is given by localizing the homotopy category $H^0((A,d_A)\dgmod)$ along quasi-isomorphisms.
+It inherits a triangulated structure from the homotopy category, but now any short exact sequences in $Z^0((A,d_A)\dgmod)$ gives rise to a distinguished triangle in $\cD(A,d_A)$.

 It is in general a hard problem to compute the hom-spaces in the derived category, except for a specific class of objects.